Finite size effects in the thermodynamics of a free neutral scalar field: Continuum limit

 This quantity is a measure of violation of the homogeneous properties of the thermodynamic potential of the grand canonical ensemble.
-The system in the grand canonical ensemble is thermodynamically inconsistent if the quantity (\ref{pp1}) is not equal to zero.
+The thermodynamic potential of the grand canonical ensemble is not a homogeneous function of the first order if the quantity (\ref{pp1}) is not equal to zero.
 For the proof of this statement see Section~\ref{ap1}.